coduo/TuTu/README.md

 * ``request.request`` - optional.
 When not empty it will match only request that contain body ($_POST) parameters.
 * ``request.query`` - optional.
 When not empty it will match only request that contain query ($_GET) parameters.
 * ``request.headers`` - optional.
 When not empty it will match only request that contain specified headers.
+* ``request.body`` - optional.
+When not empty it will match only request that contain specified body.
 * ``response.content`` - optional.
 Content is nothing more that twig template rendered before passed to response.
 * ``response.status`` - optional.
 Response code
 * ``response.headers`` - optional.
 Headers added to response Must be a valid array

 In content template you have access to all twig features.
 You can also use ``request`` variable to access request data.

+**Request query, headers, request and body configuration may contain [coduo/php-matcher patterns](https://github.com/coduo/php-matcher#available-patterns).**

 ## Load response content from file